greglook/vault/doc/structured-data.md

 - Cryptographic keys are stored as _key blobs_.
 - All other content is considered _raw blobs_.

-Data blobs are stored as [EDN](https://github.com/edn-format/edn) text.
+Data blobs are stored as EDN text.
 Key blobs follow the OpenPGP standard and are stored as ASCII 'armored' text.
 Raw blobs are not further interpreted.

 ## Data Blobs

-Structured data in Vault is represented by blobs containing EDN values.
-These
+Structured data in Vault is represented by blobs containing UTF-8 encoded [EDN](https://github.com/edn-format/edn) text.
+Data blobs are recognized by the magic header `#vault/data` EDN tag.
-blobs:
-- MUST consist of UTF-8 encoded text
-- MUST contain EDN-formatted data
-- SHOULD NOT contain trailing whitespace
-- MUST start with the line `#vault/data`
-- MUST contain at least one 'primary' value
-- MAY contain additional special values
-    - only signatures, so far

-Data blobs are recognized by the 'magic header' EDN tag prefix.
 The value following the header is the _primary_ value of the blob.
-Additional _secondary_ EDN values may follow in order to provide things such as content signatures.
+Additional _secondary_ values may follow in order to provide things such as content signatures.

 Values in data blobs are given a 'type'; for basic EDN values like strings, numbers, vectors, etc., the type is just their class.
 For maps, the system checks a special `:vault/type` key.
-If this key has a keyword value, that is taken to be the type, otherwise it is treated as a generic map.
+If this key has a keyword value, that is taken to be the type, otherwise the data is treated as a generic map.

-An example data blob:
+An example blob:

 ```clojure
 #vault/data